Jamie-Clayton/Docs/_posts/2026-06-09-prompt-tool-design-08-bedrock-terraform.md

 ## Done when

-`terraform apply` gives you a working agent, and the foundation model is a `var.model_id` — so a model upgrade is a one-line change to your tfvars, not a hunt through the codebase.
+`terraform apply` gives you a working agent, and the foundation model is a `var.model_id`.
+So a model upgrade is a one-line change to your tfvars, not a hunt through the codebase.

 ---